CarloSgaravatti/ing-sw-2022-sgaravatti-polverini-romano/README.md

 ### GUI

-The CLI can be runned by inserting 2 after running the jar.
+The GUI can be runned by inserting 2 after running the jar.
 For the best game experience, it is suggested to run the GUI in full screen on a 1920x1080 resolution.
 The next sections will be useful to know how to do actions during the turn

 #### Moving students with drag and drop